Russell Martin: Rangers boss reiterates board support as Kris Boyd questions chances of keeping job

 "Patrick [Stewart] and Kevin [Thelwell], I've had a chat with them already, they're amazingly supportive.
 They knew this would take time, they understand the club's position."

 "There's not enough harmony or care for each other quite yet.
-But I knew that coming in, we have to build that, heal and get stronger through it.
+But I knew that coming in, we have to build that, heal and get stronger through it," he said.

 "There's not enough players who want to fight for each other and the club yet.
 The window shuts on Monday.
 The harmony has been disrupted.